-If no Disbursing Agent is involved in the payment process the security holder will have to include its income on the securities in its tax return and the flat income tax of 25% (plus the solidarity surcharge and, if applicable, church tax) will be collected by way of assessment.
+If no Disbursing Agent is involved in the payment process the security holder will have to include its income on the securities in its tax return and the flat income tax of 25% plus solidarity surcharge will be collected by way of assessment.

-Payment of the flat income tax will generally satisfy any income tax liability (including the solidarity surcharge and, if applicable, church tax) of the security holder in respect of such investment income.
+Payment of the flat income tax will generally satisfy any income tax liability of the security holder in respect of such investment income.
 Security holders may apply for a tax assessment on the basis of general rules applicable to them if the resulting income tax burden is lower than 25%.

 Taxation of Capital Gains.
-From January 1, 2009, capital gains realized by individual residents of the Federal Republic from the disposition or redemption of the securities acquired after December 31, 2008 will be subject to the flat income tax on investment income at a rate of 25% (plus the solidarity surcharge in an amount of 5.5% of such tax, resulting in a total tax charge of 26.375%, and, if applicable, church tax), irrespective of any holding period.
+From January 1, 2009, also capital gains realized by individual residents of the Federal Republic from the disposition or redemption of the securities acquired after December 31, 2008 will be subject to the flat income tax on investment income at a rate of 25% (plus solidarity surcharge in an amount of 5.5% of such tax, resulting in a total tax charge of 26.375%), irrespective of any holding period.
 This will also apply to securities on which the principal is effectively repaid in whole or in part although the repayment was not guaranteed.